 These are the people who set up fake accounts, try to engage, and establish online relationships.
 At some point, they’ll probably start asking for money.

 - A good friend of mine, an actor and good-looking man in his 50’s, is ALWAYS (and I mean almost daily) finding phony Facebook and Instagram accounts that have “lifted” his photos and are using them as their own, sometimes under versions of his name.
 At least one of those phony accounts has scammed at least one woman out of tens of thousands of dollars.
 (My friend found out when he was contacted by people investigating the case.)

-- A blogger friend of mine recently found her photos were being used on various phony social media accounts,
+- Blogger friends of mine regularly find their photos being used on various phony social media accounts.

 I receive follows and/or message requests on Instagram almost daily from fake accounts posing as “honest, Simple man with loving heart.” 😂😂😂 If they bother to create a bio at all beyond “Medical Doctor” or “Military General,” that is.